joetansey1/graphite-and-grafana-machine-learning-anomaly-detector/README.md

 # 📊 Graphite & Grafana ML Anomaly Detector

 This project uses real-time metrics from a Grafana-Graphite backend to detect anomalies using a trained ML model.
-It helps identify backend misbehavior (latency spikes, aggregator stalls, etc.) that aren't easily caught by traditional alerting.
+It helps identify backend misbehavior (latency spikes, aggregator stalls, etc.) that aren't easily caught by traditional alerting thresholds.

 ---